-Marc Staut, Chief Innovation & Information Officer at Boomer Consulting, Inc., helps meet the growing needs of CPA firms by leveraging his experience to provide strategic technology assessments, planning, visioning and coaching.
+Marc Staut, Shareholder and Chief Innovation & Information Officer at Boomer Consulting, Inc., helps meet the growing needs of CPA firms by leveraging his experience to provide strategic technology assessments, planning, visioning and coaching.
 He feels that “technology should be an enabler – something that’s approachable, aligned with and integral to the success of each firm.”

 Marc is a regular speaker, author and panelist on technology in the accounting profession, cloud computing, mobile technology, leadership and vision.

 Prior to joining Boomer, Marc most recently was Principal and CIO at CohnReznick, one of the nation's ten largest accounting, tax and advisory firms.
 With 17 years of experience in accounting technology, he has held many roles and advised firms of all sizes as an industry thought leader.

 2010 – 2019 AICPA Practitioners Symposium and Tech+ Conference

 2014 – 2019 Member of AICPA Conference Planning Committee

 2011 CPA Practice Advisor 40 Under 40 Award recipient

 As a visionary IT executive with 30+ year’s expertise in technology and the accounting industry, Marc has a proven record of success innovating and implementing state-of-the-art solutions on time and under budget.
 A respected leader of diverse, cross-functional teams, he is highly regarded as a strategic thinker and there-is-no-box problem solver with a thorough understanding of the relationship between technology and strategic business interests.